aws/amazon-genomics-cli/README.md

 [![Join the chat at https://gitter.im/aws/amazon-genomics-cli](https://badges.gitter.im/aws/amazon-genomics-cli.svg)](https://gitter.im/aws/amazon-genomics-cli?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+# END OF LIFE NOTIFICATION

+he Amazon Genomics CLI project has entered its End Of Life (EOL) phase.
+From Jan 12 2024 we will archive this repository.
+During this time we encourage users to migrate to using the AWS HealthOmics service to run their genomics workflows in the cloud.
+While the source code of AGC will still be available after the EOL date, we will not make any updates after this time.
+Additionally, we will not accept any new issues or Pull Requests.

 ## Overview

 The Amazon Genomics CLI is a tool to simplify the processes of deploying the AWS infrastructure required to